animal welfare

 Publications and Talks

 Ulans, A., G. C. Brooks, and L. Jacobs.
-Environmental complexity impacts anxiety in broiler chickens depending on genetic strain and body weight. in review
+2024.
+Environmental complexity impacts anxiety in broiler chickens depending on genetic strain and body weight.
+Scientific Reports 14:17535. link

 L. Evans, G. C. Brooks, M. G. Anderson, A. M. Campbell, and L. Jacobs.
 2023.
 Environmental complexity and reduced stocking density promote positive behavioural outcomes in broiler chickens.
 Animals 13:2074. link